opulencephp/docs/authentication.md

 ```

 <h4 id="signing-jwts">Signing JWTs</h4>
-To encode your JWT, you'll need to sign it using an `ISigner`.
+To encode your JWT, you'll first need to sign it using an `ISigner`.

 ```php
 use Opulence\Authentication\Tokens\JsonWebTokens\SignedJwt;